Economics and IRS Approved NMTC Leverage Structure

 Leverage Loan Requirements

 4 doorsGenerally, with respect to a NMTC Financing involving the Forgiven Loan, identifying and securing sources of funds to be used as Leverage Loan(s) is the most challenging.
-As discussed below under the heading, entitled “Special Rule for 2 Years of Prior Qualified Expenditures,” a Borrower receives a credit for “Prior Qualifying Expenditures” as a “deemed” Leverage Loan, which reduces or eliminates having to obtain Leverage Loan(s) from equity or debt providers.
+As discussed below under the heading, entitled “Special Rule for 2 Years of Prior Expenditures,” a borrower receives a credit for “Prior Qualifying Expenditures” as a “deemed” Leverage Loan, which reduces or eliminates having to obtain Leverage Loan(s) from equity or debt providers.

 A Leverage Lender (if provided by a third-party debt provider) is quite difficult to secure because the Leverage Lender: